phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt117x-evk.md

 # Running system on <nobr>armv7m7-imxrt117x-evk</nobr>

 This version is designed for NXP i.MX RT117x processors with ARM Cortex-M7 core.
-To launch this version the final disk image and loader image should be provided.
+To launch this version, provide the final disk image and loader image.
 The images are created as the final artifacts of the `phoenix-rtos-project` building and are located in the `_boot` directory.
 The disk image consists of the bootloader (plo), kernel, UART driver (tty), dummyfs filesystem server (RAM disk), and `psh` (shell).
 Necessary tools to carry out the flashing process are located in the `_boot` directory as well.